Bobby Storey funeral: Police ask some mourners to interviews

 A crowd listens to former Sinn Féin president Gerry Adams speak during the funeral of senior Irish Republican and former leading IRA figure Bobby Storey at Milltown Cemetery in west Belfast.
 Photograph: Liam McBurney/PA Wire

-Police in Northern Ireland are seeking voluntary interviews with those who attended the funeral of veteran republican Bobby Storey in Belfast in June.
+Police are seeking voluntary interviews with those who attended the funeral of veteran republican Bobby Storey in Belfast in June.

 Detectives are investigating potential breaches of Northern Ireland’s coronavirus regulations on gatherings.